 Every Cochrane Review Group aims to have members who will represent the consumer viewpoint in deciding which reviews are written, what questions are addressed, and how the results are presented.
 The Cochrane Consumer Network (CCNet) coordinates the involvement of consumers within Cochrane, and offers support, information and training opportunities.
 You can also meet other members of CCNet on the discussion forum once you have registered.
 Contact firstname.lastname@example.org for more information about getting involved.

 We invite Consumers to submit their suggestions for new systematic review titles on topics within our scope.
 Please download this form to submit your suggestions.
 We will assess these priority topic areas with a view to developing new systematic reviews.
+Please note that this is not the same as submitting a formal review proposal - please visit the page PaPaS Editorial Process for information about how to propose a title for registration.

 Consumer involvement at PaPaS